 Support and management – After implementation, our support department will support you to use the software.
 We’re also very responsive to any development requests that arise during your use of the products.

 SLA and partnership – Long-term, we provide everything you need to use your integrated software long-term.
 That includes hosting, management and support by our application specialists.
 This way you can just focus on creating and publishing rich content.

 PIM-DAM integration unlocks new levels of efficiency and organization in retail content supply chains.
-It’s the key to seizing omnichannel opportunities and engaging today’s demanding customers.
-For retailers willing to take on the complexity of the process, the rewards include higher productivity and marketing scalability.
+It is the key to harnessing omnichannel opportunities and catering to today’s demanding customers and consumers.
+For retailers willing to take on the complexity of the process, the benefits include increased productivity and scalability of marketing.

-If you would like to discuss your PIM-DAM integration, contact Qonqord to start the ball rolling.
+If you need assistance with your PIM-DAM integration, contact Qonqord to get the ball rolling.